-Several treatments for asthma (most for eosinophilic asthma) have been approved and are available (Table 2); see below for an explanation of eosinophilic asthma.
-These treatments have all been shown to improve asthma control.
-You should be aware of these treatment options and discuss them with your asthma doctor if you would like to learn more about them.
+Several treatments for severe asthma are available.
+These treatments have been shown to improve asthma control.
+You should be aware of these treatment options and discuss them with your asthma doctor, if you would like to learn more about them.
 If you decide to start on one of these drugs, you may still be a candidate for PrecISE in the future.